DevLARLEY/wingfox-downloader/README.md

 # WingFox Downloader
-A hooked version of the lib_player.js, that allows for YUV frame extraction. \
+A hooked version of the lib_player.js, that allows for YUV frame extraction.
-Only tested on free videos.

 ## Requirements
 + [Python 3.12](https://www.python.org/)